-As a member of our plan, you have the right to choose a Primary Care Physician (PCP) in the plan's network to provide and arrange for your covered services (Chapter 3 explains more about this).
+As a member of our plan, you have the right to choose a Primary Care Physician (PCP) in the plan's network to provide and help arrange for your covered services (Chapter 3 explains more about this).
 Call Member Services to learn which doctors are accepting new patients (phone numbers are printed on the back cover of this booklet).
-Your PCP must get approval in advance from the plan before you can see a network provider listed as a pain management specialist in your Provider Directory.
-However, for all other specialty services, you do not need your PCP's referral to see network providers in your selected Provider System.
+We do not require you to get referrals from your PCP to see network specialists in your selected Provider System.